WebAssembly/spec/spectec/test-prose/TEST.md

   b.
 Push the values val* to the stack.
   c.
 Execute the instruction RETURN.

+execution_of_TRAP
+1. YetI: TODO: It is likely that the value stack of two rules are different.

 execution_of_UNOP t unop
 1. Assert: Due to validation, a value of value type t is on the top of the stack.
 2. Pop the value (t.CONST c_1) from the stack.